sanger-tol/treeval/docs/output.md

 The pipeline is built using [Nextflow](https://www.nextflow.io/) and processes data using the following workflows:

 - [generate-genome](#generate-genome) - Builds a genome description file of the reference genome.
-- [longread-coverage](#longread-coverage) - Produces read coverage based on pacbio long read fasta file/s.
+- [read-coverage](#read-coverage) - Produces read coverage based on hifi/clr/ont/illumina fasta file/s.
 - [gap-finder](#gap-finder) - Identifies gaps in the input genome.
 - [repeat-density](#repeat-density) - Reports the intensity of regional repeats within an input assembly.
 - [hic-mapping](#hic-mapping) - Aligns illumina HiC short reads to the input genome, generates mapping file in three format for visualisation: `.pretext`, `.hic` and `.mcool`.